Raja Chulan station

-Raja Chulan Monorail station is a Malaysian elevated monorail train station that serves as a part of the Kuala Lumpur Monorail (KL Monorail), located in Kuala Lumpur and opened alongside the rest of the monorail service on 31 August 2003.
+Raja Chulan station is a Malaysian elevated monorail train station that is part of the Kuala Lumpur Monorail (KL Monorail) line, located in Kuala Lumpur and opened alongside the rest of the monorail service on 31 August 2003.

-The Raja Chulan station is located closer to the northern side of the Kuala Lumpur Golden Triangle, a designated commercial hub in the city.
-The station is also situated over Jalan Sultan Ismail, stopping between several commercial skyscrapers directly north from the Sultan Ismail-Changkat Raja Chulan intersection.
-The station has two exits to both sides of Jalan Sultan Ismail, and is apparently named after Jalan Raja Chulan.
+The station is located closer to the northern side of the Kuala Lumpur Golden Triangle, a designated commercial hub in the city.
+The station is also situated over Jalan Sultan Ismail, stopping between several commercial skyscrapers directly north from the Jalan Sultan Ismail-Changkat Raja Chulan intersection.
+The station has two exits to both sides of Jalan Sultan Ismail, and is named after the nearby Jalan Raja Chulan.

-The station is one of four Kuala Lumpur Monorail stations that serves the Kuala Lumpur Golden Triangle locality, the other three being the Bukit Bintang station (500 metres away), the Imbi station, and the Hang Tuah station (connected to the Ampang and Sri Petaling lines).
-The Bukit Nanas station is situated 1 kilometre north.
+The station is one of four Kuala Lumpur Monorail stations that serve the Kuala Lumpur Golden Triangle locality, the other three being the Bukit Bintang (500 metres away), the Imbi, and the Hang Tuah.
+The Bukit Nanas Monorail station is situated 1 kilometre north.